 How Do I Transfer Boat Ownership to My New Boat?

-If you buy a used boat that has time remaining on its registration, you will pay an additional $5 fee.
+When buying a used boat with time remaining on its registration, you will pay an additional $5 fee.

-What Else Do I Need to Know About Boat Registration in Ohio?
+What Else Should I Know About Boat Registration, Ohio?

-In Ohio, boat registration is valid for three years and expires on March 1.
-Existing registration can be renewed online, as long as you have all the needed information.
+Your boat’s registration is valid for three years and expires on March 1.
+You can renew an existing registration online as long as you have all the required information.

-There are specific requirements for displaying your boat’s numbers and decals, and they must be visible in normal conditions.
+There are also specific requirements for displaying your boat’s numbers and decals, which must be visible in normal conditions.